andy-j-block/COVID_Web_Scraper/README.md

 * Creating an instance of the Chromedriver for use in get_CTP_data function

 ### *get_CTP_data*
 This function does the hard yards of getting the COVID Tracking Project (CTP) data, formatting the filename, moving it to where it needs to be, etc.

 ### *get_JH_data*
 This function performs a git pull on the JH repo stored in the JH_data folder.
-It uses the subprocess module to open a git bash using the default location of the executable on Windows.
-If using another OS, please change the git_exe variable.
+It uses the subprocess module to open a git bash using the executable stored in `git_bash_exe`.

 ### *create_JH_master*
 This function creates a new JH_master CSV file if one does not already exist in the main root folder.
 This will take all of the

 ### *update_JH_master*